Learn how sealing a bath with silicone will give you a clean, leak-free finish

 How long do you leave water in the bath after sealing?

-A sealant is typically touch dry within 15 to 20 minutes but it takes a lot longer to fully dry — or cure as it is known.
-This takes around five to six hours for a quick drying sealant or around 24 hours for a standard silicone sealant.
-Ideally you want to leave the water in the bath for 24 hours to get the best finish.
+A sealant is typically touch dry within 15 to 20 minutes, but it takes a lot longer to fully dry—or cure, as it is known.
+This takes around five to six hours for a quick-drying sealant or around 24 hours for a standard silicone sealant.
+Ideally, you want to leave the water in the bath for 24 hours to get the best finish.

 If you are siliconing a shower or sink, you won’t need to fill the shower tray or the sink before sealing.
-Both these will be installed on solid surfaces and will have much less water in them compared to a bath.
+Both of these will be installed on solid surfaces and will have much less water in them compared to a bath.

 How do you remove old sealant?